-Hanover, August 2017.
+Hanover, Germany, August 2017.
 ContiTech has expanded its workshop portfolio.
 The company is now unveiling its own air spring press for fitting replacement air springs in commercial vehicles.
 “This helps workshop staff fold the air spring bellows in itself, thereby simplifying the fitting operation on a truck or bus,” says Bastian Dobrick, sales manager for the air springs aftermarket at ContiTech Air Spring Systems.

 Up till now, folding the air spring bellows in on itself has been a complicated process requiring both force and experience.
 To make the air spring bellows the necessary fitting height, workshop staff apply pressure to it manually.
 That’s no easy task as the bellows often buckles unevenly.
 At the same time, a great deal of force is needed to fold it in on itself to reach the desired height.
 Workshops therefore sometimes also make use of home-made tools to achieve the relevant size in the air spring.
 “However, these home-made tools are not standardized and sometimes do not conform to the current safety regulations,” declares Dobrick.